focusate/documentation-user/discuss/customizations/mail_activity_note.rst

     :align: center

 .. note::
-    Outcome and goal values can be specified via activity menu (in admin settings).
+    Outcome and goal values can be specified via activity menu (see in admin settings - :menuselection:`Settings --> Technical --> Activity Goals` and :menuselection:`Settings --> Technical --> Activity Outcomes`).
     It is also possible to limit for which activity type specific outcome/goal can be used.
 By default, every activity with Note type can use it.
 If activity types are specified on goal/outcome records, it will be available only for those types.